ZecHub/zechub/site/guides/zecdefi.md

 Purchase ZEC from any Exchange & Proceed to withdraw to your personal non-custodial wallet such as Nighthawk, ZecWallet Lite or Ywallet.

-If withdrawal was deposited to a T-adddress, Auto-shield funds or make an additional transaction to Z-address.
+If withdrawal was deposited to a T-address, Auto-shield funds or make an additional transaction to Z-address.

 This means that the money within your wallet is no longer tied back to your identity.